ARKTIK-Ministry/J-Michael-F.-Morris-ARKTIK-Ministries/Core Beliefs & Teachings/Christianity/Justice and Forgiveness Study Guide.md

 ### Part 1: Scriptural Foundations of Justice and Forgiveness

 **Key Passages on Justice**
 Micah 6:8 (NIV) - "He has shown you, O mortal, what is good.
 And what does the Lord require of you?
-To act justly and to love mercy and to walk humbly with your God."
+To act justly and to love mercy and to walk humbly with your **GOD**."

 **Reflection:** Acting justly is a divine requirement, paired with mercy and humility.
 How do justice, mercy, and humility work together in our lives?
 Isaiah 1:17 (NIV) - "Learn to do right; seek justice.
 Defend the oppressed.
 Take up the cause of the fatherless; plead the case of the widow."